tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 * Change JS grammars for Script and Module to be unambiguous
 * Determine grammar of `.js` files by parsing as one grammar and falling back to the other
-* Introduce a field to `package.json` to provide a second entry point for Node versions that support ES modules

 ## Problem